-Dr. Boucher is an internationally recognized leader in antimicrobial drug development, with deep expertise in study design, and antimicrobial stewardship.
+Dr. Boucher is an internationally recognized leader in antimicrobial drug development, with expertise in study design, and antimicrobial stewardship.
 She is a member of the Presidential Advisory Council on Combating Antibiotic-Resistant Bacteria, and Treasurer of the Infectious Diseases Society of America.
 Dr. Boucher serves on the Board of Trustees of the Physicians of Tufts Medical Center and The College of the Holy Cross.
 She is Chief of the Division of Geographic Medicine and Infectious Diseases at Tufts Medical Center.

 PhD | Director